abhijithvijayan/portfolio-cli/readme.md

 	Input
 		generate	Bootstraps the portfolio template
 		serve  		Serves the portfolio template locally
+		deploy    	Creates a travis config file to deploy to GitHub Pages

 	Options
 		-v, --version   Show the version and exit with code 0

   Examples
 		$ abhijithvijayan-portfolio generate